An American Tail: Fievel Goes West: Box office

 Amblin Entertainment previously competed with Disney twice: in 1986 when the first American Tail competed with a re-issue of Lady and the Tramp (1955) and in 1988 when it released The Land Before Time around the same time as Oliver & Company.
 Amblin won both races; Fred Mound, Universal distribution president, said: "We've proven in the past that there's room for two animated features".
-Tom Pollock, a Universal chairman, also had faith Fievel Goes West would perform well.
+Tom Pollock, a Universal chairman, also had faith that Fievel Goes West would perform well.
 Spielberg and Disney's Dick Cook suggested both films would be hits, although Spielberg predicted Beauty and the Beast to make more profits due to having more of an adult appeal than Fievel Goes West.
 Disney chairman Jeffrey Katzenberg stated in regards to the competition: "We've competed with Amblin before and learned that there's enough room for both.
 These movies aren't mutually exclusive.
 There's a big market out there.
 The success of one doesn't depend on the failure of the other".

-Opening to 1,400 theaters in the United States, Fievel Goes West has, as of November 30, 2019, the 110th widest G-rated release of all time and the 96th widest G-rated film opening in the United States.
+Opening to 1,400 theaters in the United States, Fievel Goes West has, as of November 2019, the 110th widest G-rated release of all time and the 96th widest G-rated film opening in the United States.
 It also has the 124th all-time biggest opening weekend for a G-rated film, opening in fourth place with $3,435,625; and has 60th smallest weekend drop for a film in 600-plus theaters thanks to its second week grossing $3,782,080.
 However, it also holds the record of the 119th post-thanksgiving weekend drops.
-Fievel Goes West eventually made just over $22 million domestically, and $18 million overseas, for a total of $40,766,041; making it the 60th highest-grossing film of 1991 in the United States and the 37th highest grosser of the year worldwide.
-As of December 1, 2019, it is the 141st highest domestic-grossing G-rated film of all time and 123rd worldwide.
+Fievel Goes West eventually made just over $22 million domestically, and $18 million overseas, for a total of $40,766,041, making it the 60th highest-grossing film of 1991 in the United States and the 37th highest grosser of the year worldwide.
+As of December 2019, it is the 141st highest domestic-grossing G-rated film of all time and 123rd worldwide.
 By contrast, the original film made $47.4 million in the U.S. in 1986, a record at the time for a non-Disney animated one, and a further $36 million overseas, for a total of $84 million.